srabuini/feriados/README.md

 Feriados
 ========

 Make a calendar and add it rules for holidays.
-Inspired by [Esencia y Fundamentos de TDD](https://www.youtube.com/watch?v=4t0ZxUXnwN4)

 Install
 -------